wakey wakey rise and shine

 Click here for a more detailed description of this reel, including all 20 snippets in isolation.

 For the webcast on november 9th 2007, Adam Buxton and Garth Jennings filmed Thom and Jonny in the evening of november 8th at Wittenham Clumps in Oxfordshire.
-They ran through 'Faust Arp' three times, and the last of those was used in the webcast the next day:
+They ran through 'Faust Arp' three times, and the last of those was used in the webcast the next day.
+The footage below is the used video, preceded by some footage of Thom, Jonny, Garth and Adam driving to the filming location:

 'Faust Arp' was not part of the regular touring for The King of Limbs and had its sole (and so far last) live performance at the Haiti benefit gig while Radiohead were in Los Angeles to record the new album.
 This was also the only occasion where 'Faust Arp' opened a setlist: